dineshappavoo/LinkedList/README.md

 Function Name | Definition
 ------------ | -------------
-int member(int n, cell *p): |It takes two arguments: a number n and a pointer p to a list; it returns 1 if the number is found in the list, 0 otherwise.
+int member(int n, cell *p): |It takes two arguments: a number n and a pointer p to a list and it returns 1 if the number is found in the list, 0 otherwise.

 (cell *) delete(int n, cell *p): |It takes two arguments: a number n and a pointer p to a list.
 It returns a list that is obtained by deleting the number n from the list